jyotp13/bob-ai-hackathon-portwise/README.md

 > Be honest — judges appreciate transparency over overclaiming.

-- [Limitation 1: e.g., "Authentication is mocked — not production-ready"]
+- [Limitation 1: e.g., "Uses simulated vessel and berth data, not a live port operations feed"]
-- [Limitation 2: e.g., "Only tested on Chrome"]
+- [Limitation 2: e.g., "Fixed 72-hour prediction window; does not account for real-time weather or customs delays"]
-- [Limitation 3: e.g., "Feature X is scaffolded but not fully implemented"]
+- [Limitation 3: e.g., "No persistent database — plans are generated fresh per run, not stored historically "]

 ---

 ## 🏅 What We're Most Proud Of

-[Tell the judges what part of your submission is strongest and worth paying close attention to.]
+We're proud that PortFlow tackles a specific, high-cost operational failure — reactive congestion detection — with a targeted prediction-plus-optimization approach rather than a generic dashboard.
+We deliberately scoped the project around one clear workflow (vessel data in, actionable berth plan out) so that what we built is fully functional and understandable end-to-end, rather than a broader set of half-finished features.
 ---